pereGelabert/starter-academic3/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD candidate in Forest and Natural Environment Management
+  - course: PhD in Forest and Natural Environment Management
     institution: University of Lleida
     year: 2022
   - course: Msc in GIS ans RS